 NaNots are fully biocompatible; they are injected like a drug and cleared by macrophages after they capture their targets.

-NaNots were invented by founders of NaNotics, LLC, based in Marin and London.
-The company closed Series A funding in July, 2016 and received 2 broad patents in 2017, with 7 more patent families pending.
-The company closed an A2 round in May, 2018
+NaNots were invented by founders of NaNotics, LLC, based in Mill Valley, CA and London, UK, with subsidiaries in Singapore and Dublin, Ireland.
+The company has raised $8.75m USD to date in Seed/Series A/A2 rounds, and has received 3 broad patents to date, with 7 more patent families pending.

 Advantages of NaNots vs Ab Drugs

-- Any disease driven by intercellular signals or inhibitors can potentially be treated by NaNots more effectively than drugs
+- Any disease driven by cell signals or inhibitors – including many “undruggable” targets – can potentially be treated by NaNots

-- NaNotics, LLC is planning a factory for designing, testing & fabricating new NaNots every few months
+- The Company is planning a factory for designing, testing & fabricating new NaNots every few months

 - No tissue targeting required – targets find NaNots in blood via diffusion (avoids prime reason prior nanomedicines have failed)

-- No loss of efficacy with repeated use – NaNots do not expose capture agent to B cell recognition so no build-up of anti-drug antibodies – a common problem with Ab drugs
+- No Loss of Response (LOR) – NaNot shielding prevents interrogation of capture agents by B cells leading to formation of anti-drug antibodies – a common problem with Ab drugs

 - Detailed efficacy data available under NDA